Skip to content

 Graduates of an MSN program with an FNP option that did not include the required certification eligibility requirements from the American Nurses Credentialing Center (ANCC) and/or the American Academy of Nurse Practitioners (Advanced Physiology/Pathophysiology; Advanced Health Assessment, including diagnostics and disease management; Advanced Pharmacology; and/or minimum of 500 faculty supervised clinical hours) are also eligible to apply.
 A request for a curriculum “Gap Analysis” to determine an individual Plan of Study will be requested from the Program Coordinator prior to admission.

 Request all official transcripts be sent directly to A-State from all colleges or universities attended.
-Save time by requesting transcripts be sent electronically or send all required documents to:
+Save time by requesting transcripts be sent electronically.

 Submit all documents to: